markszabo/Hacktivity2016/README.md

 ```
 Now if we go to [/collect.php](http://www.hotelhacktivity.com/collect.php), it will display all the collected access codes.
 Upload and check it.

-**Bonus**: if the ESP8266 restarts, all the previously recorded access codes are gone.
+**Bonus**: since we store the access codes in RAM, if the ESP8266 restarts, they are gone.
 Implement some permanent storage for the codes!
 (Hint: use [EEPROM](https://github.com/esp8266/Arduino/tree/master/libraries/EEPROM) or [ESP8266's filesystem](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md).

 ## Beacon frames

 ### Introduction

 "Beacon frame is one of the management frames in IEEE 802.11 based WLANs.
 It contains all the information about the network.
 Beacon frames are transmitted periodically to announce the presence of a wireless LAN.
-Beacon frames are transmitted by the Access Point (AP) in an infrastructure Basic service set (BSS).
-In IBSS network beacon generation is distributed among the stations."
+Beacon frames are transmitted by the Access Point (AP) in an infrastructure Basic service set (BSS)."
 Source & more info: [Wikipedia](https://en.wikipedia.org/wiki/Beacon_frame)

 ![Beacon frames in action - from Wikipedia](https://upload.wikimedia.org/wikipedia/commons/7/7b/802.11_Beacon_frame.gif)